sumitst05/DSA-notes/README.md

 - Introduction to greedy algorithms
 - Greedy algorithm design techniques (activity selection, Huffman coding, etc.)
-- Examples of greedy algorithms (Dijkstra's algorithm, Kruskal's algorithm, etc.)
+- Examples of greedy algorithms (Dijkstra's algorithm, Prim's and Kruskal's algorithm, etc.)
 - Time and space complexity analysis of greedy algorithms

 Feel free to use these notes